patzsantos/e-portfolio-uoeo/oop_unit7.md

 [System Design of a Driverless Car](https://github.com/patzsantos/e-portfolio-uoeo/blob/module2/oop/Driverless%20Car%20Summative%20Assessment%201%20and%202/System%20Design%20Proposal/OOP%20Assignment%201_%20A%20Design%20Proposal%20of%20Software%20to%20Support%20Operation%20of%20a%20Driverless%20Car.pdf)

+## Reflection

+I truly enjoyed making UML models for this unit.
+I had to watch videos about its development process to better understand what they are used for, and what they intend to show, depending on the diagram.
+As a result, even though it was quite overwhelming, creating various UML models for my driverless car enlightened me as to what operations I will include in the proposal.
+This would not have been possible without academic reading and research about autonomous vehicles.
+Data structures will be useful in storing data for my driverless car, such as lists for traffic lights and queue for objects to avoid.

 ### Credits
 _Unit names, formative activities, e-portfolio activities, seminar activities, and Codio activities are all provided for by [The University of Essex Online](https://online.essex.ac.uk/) during the Object Oriented Programming November 2023 Module._